 Canon’s LUCIA EX inks are beneficial for several industries and applications.
 Here are a few suggestions:

 - Proofing – books, magazines, brochures, and other print media

 - Maps and GIS prints

-Article originally published in 2011 and update in December 2021.
+The article was originally published in 2011 and updated in December 2021.